Close Menu

 Because many incorrectly assume that youth do not vote in significant numbers, they may likewise think that young voters don't decide elections.
 This can create a vicious circle: political parties, campaigns, and other stakeholders think the youth vote won't help them win so they don't invest in reaching young people, and that lack of outreach depresses participation and feeds the narrative that young people don't show up and don't matter.

-Recent elections have shown that the youth vote is often influential or outright decisive.
-In 2012, young voters swung Ohio, Florida, Virginia and Pennsylvania for President Obama.
-If Mitt Romney had managed to merely split the youth vote with Obama in those states, he would have won their electoral votes and the presidency.
 In 2016, young people cast many times more votes than the margin of victory in key states like Florida, Pennsylvania, Michigan and North Carolina, which effectively decided the election.
 In 2018, young people were the driving force behind a wave election for Democrats and helped decide key statewide races in states like Wisconsin, Nevada, and Montana.
 Young people of color played an especially influential role.
+The same was true in 2020, when young voters played a critical role in states like Arizona, Georgia, Pennsylvania, and Michigan.